codejake/fortireleases-mastodon/Readme.md

-# Fortireleases Twitter Bot
+# Fortireleases Mastodon Bot

-This code checks the Fortinet Firmware Updates RSS feed, looks for new entries, and posts a tweet for each at https://twitter.com/fortireleases
+This code checks the Fortinet Firmware Updates RSS feed, looks for new entries, and posts a tweet for each at https://hacyderm.io/@fortireleases

 Take this more-or-less current source and make your own Twitter bot, or do what you want with it.
 I did not invest a lot of time in this, sorry.